resourceguru/api-docs/endpoints/reports/clients.md

 Key | Type | Description
 --- | --- | ---
-name | string | Name of this Client. color | string | Color used to highlight this Client. booked | integer | Time booked in minutes for this Client. waiting_list | integer | Time on waiting list in minutes for this Client. url | string | URL shortcut to view this Client.
+name | string | Name of this Client. notes | string | Any notes on the Client color | string | Color used to highlight this Client. booked | integer | Time booked in minutes for this Client. waiting_list | integer | Time on waiting list in minutes for this Client. url | string | URL shortcut to view this Client.